Skip to main content

 Viewing changes since a prior round

-Open the ref picker with g b and you’ll see a Since Review section listing your prior review rounds:
+Open the ref picker with b and you’ll see a Since Review section listing your prior review rounds:

 Select Base Ref